4d/4D-Plugin-SDK/4D Plugin Wizard/Readme.md

 * *commands* &rarr; is a array of commands, and is descibed with two keys:
     * *theme* &rarr; the theme name.
 For easy writing, this value can be a xliff resname , 4D will resolve xliff when loading the plugin.
     * *syntax* &rarr; the command syntax
+    * *threadSafe* &arr; if true, sets the command to thread safe and can be used in a preemptive process (per default, the commands are not thread safe)
 * *compiler variables* &rarr; is a string array

 *Sample*: